near/docs/docs/bos/tutorial/quickstart.md

 ---
 id: quickstart
-title: Hello Components
-sidebar_label: ⭐ Overview
+title: What are NEAR Components?
 ---

 import Tabs from '@theme/Tabs';